loutus12/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.

 **Thoughts**: It was hard to motivate myself to do it today but it was for only thirty minutes today.
 I have no desk so my back hurts from working on my bed.
 I have an idea for an app, but I don't have the skills for it.
 I still think this is not for me but this challenge is encouraging me to keep trying.
-I watched a video that good developers are those who are passionate about coding and those who are only looking for only money are not very good.
+I watched a video that good developers are those who are passionate about coding and those who are only looking for money are not very good.